sybila/pithya-core/README.md

 ### Arguments

+This is desription of arguments for parameter synthesis.
+Arguments for component analysis are described in the corresponding [repo](https://github.com/sybila/terminal-components).

 #### Input and output

  - ```[-m,--model] filePath``` *required* Path to the .bio file from which the model should be loaded.
 Detailed